 Positive Portrayals of Mental Illness in the Movies

-Now, not all media portrayals of mental illness are negative.
+Not all media portrayals of mental illness are negative.
 Director Ron Howard did a wonderful and powerfully sympathetic job in his movie A Beautiful Mind.

-The movie is about the life of a Nobel Prize winning mathematician, John Nash.
+The movie is about the life of a Nobel Prize-winning mathematician, John Nash.
 His struggles and recovery from paranoid schizophrenia, and especially the way his illness affected his family and career, paint a memorable, if not quite literally true, picture of mental illness.